Greatest Hits Toy List (aka Toys with Staying Power)

 12. Magna-Tiles: This is by far my favorite toy in the whole wide world.
 Unfortunately, Magna-Tiles are expensive!
 Yeah, this is a big investment, but worth it in my opinion.
 This is another toy with tremendous staying power.
 If you can swing it, I recommend starting to buy tiles when your kid(s) are young and then add and add to the collection (especially if/ when you can find them on sale).

 13. Melissa & Doug Pretend Food Sets.
-Imaginative play is great and M&D get lots of praise for their high quality food toy sets.
+Imaginative play is great and M&D gets lots of praise for their high-quality food toy sets.
 Kelcey’s family loves the Melissa & Doug Pizza Party and she shared: “My kids have been playing with this for years!
 A simple, creative toy that stands the test of time.
 Who doesn’t love pizza?”
-Wendy and family love their Melissa & Doug Cutting Food Set.
+Wendy and the family love their Melissa & Doug Cutting Food Set.
 Wendy shared, “We are only now passing it along to another family.
 Constantly played with when the kids were preschoolers.
-Other sets got use too, but did not hold the same appeal.”
+Other sets got used too, but did not hold the same appeal.”

 14. FurReal Friends Cuddles My Giggly Monkey Pet Kelcey looked at this toy closely for our Hot Toys of 2013 analysis and she and her family gave it a big thumbs up.
 Her littlest daughter, who was three years old at the time, fell in love.
-At the time of that review Kelcey thought this one would have staying power especially if you have kids who love to play with baby dolls.
+At the time of that review, Kelcey thought this one would have staying power especially if you have kids who love to play with baby dolls.
 She wasn’t wrong.
 Two years later, it’s still a hit in her house.
-Her 2.5 year old was just playing with it.
+Her 2.5-year-old was just playing with it.
 (Note: This toy has gone up in price substantially since we first recommended it)

 15. Batman costume: Wendy bought this for Halloween one year and it’s probably the all-time most played with toy at her house.
 Both kids have used it for dress-up for years.
 Best $20 she ever spent.
 Theirs did not have poofy muscles which made it more comfortable and made the kids more likely to play with it.